Supply Chain Risk

 A mentor for CyberLaunch VC’s startup accelerator and the immediate past-president of the Atlanta Chapter for the Association for Unmanned Vehicle Systems International, Elizabeth is also a volunteer with various STEM and robotics student organizations and competitions.

 Business intelligence platforms are finding their way into your business.
 SEDC has Report IQ, NISC has Mosaic and Microsoft’s Power BI platform can integrate with most any data source.
 We’ll look at the ways cooperatives are gaining intelligence about their business operations.

 Marquita is a Data Systems Analyst for Carroll White REMC in Monticello, Indiana.
 She has worked for the coop for 21 years.
 She has experience with using Crystal Reports, Microsoft Excel, Microsoft Access and some SQL to help her team achieve BI with different data applications.

-With an ever-increasing penetration of solar installations, how are cooperatives handling a saturation of DG on specific portions of the distribution system?
+With an ever-increasing penetration of solar installations, how are cooperatives handling a saturation of these distributed generation installations on specific portions of the distribution system?

 Engineering Manager, Norris Electric Cooperative

 Cooperatives are showing increasing interest in unmanned aerial vehicles (i.e. drones) for assessing storm damage and performing visual infrastructure inspections.
 It’s important that you understand what it takes for your business to legally fly a drone and whether you’ll be able to gain the benefits you hope to.

 Chief Technology Officer, Association of Illinois Electric Cooperatives